-The Strategic Leadership Programme has been completely redesigned specifically for online delivery.
-The programme will appeal to those with a portfolio which reaches across the institution and who want to exercise their strategic vision to make a meaningful impact in shaping the future direction of the higher education sector through influence and engagement.
+The Strategic Leadership Programme will appeal to those with a portfolio which reaches across the institution and who want to exercise their strategic vision to make a meaningful impact in shaping the future direction of the higher education sector through influence and engagement.

 The programme has been designed as a learning space that confronts and considers issues such as 'systems thinking', complexity, holistic approaches to organisational development, leadership in the face of wicked problems and the containment of organisational and system dynamics.
 It is a programme about the place of higher education in its context and the strategic leadership required to sustain it.

 Please note we have redesigned the April cohort (12) as a blended programme.
 This allows us to build on the hugely successful virtual framework by delivering Module 3 and 4 of the programme as an in-person, residential experience (over 2 days/1 night).

 Scheduling this activity towards the end of the programme gives participants the opportunity to strengthen the connections and networks they will have already started to establish whilst on the virtual elements of the programme.
 It will also act as a solid springboard for future self-managed interactions beyond the lifetime of the programme itself.